AtomHash/evernode/docs/installation.rst

 Python Version
 --------------

 We currently only support Python 3.6 and above.
-Our application replies on certain features only avaible in python 3.6, such as the secrets module added to core in 3.6.
+Our application replies on certain features only available in python 3.6, such as the secrets module added to core in 3.6.

 Python 3.6 & pip